angeanto/dezoomcamp-project-youtube/README.md

 # Introduction
+Welcome to this final project of Data Engineering Zoomcamp.
+Run the code below to reproduce the project on your own.
+Let me know if anything does not work properly.

 ## Problem description
+We have a postgres db which includes youtube trends data, running in a cloud VM.
+In the project, this data reach our postgres with [this](https://github.com/angeanto/dezoomcamp-project-youtube/blob/master/2_upload_data_to_postgres/upload-data.py) python script.
+Imagine that there's an application running behind the scenes which generates new records every day.
+In the project we perform the below operations (steps):

+- Upload the data from **kaggle** to the postgres which is running in our VM in Google Cloud.
+- Move the data from the postgres to Google Cloud Storage.
+- Move data from Google Cloud Storage to Big Query.
+- Use dbt to create staging area materialized view and finally a fact table named fact_youtube_trends.
+- Use Google Data Studio to visualize this table's data and create 2 tiles.

+**The final goal of this project is to move the data daily in a batch logic from the postgres db to Big Query using GCS (a Data Lake).
+Finally we use dbt for our analytics engineering and data consistency and visualize the fact the table with Google Data Studio.
+The project performs all these steps in a small scale but covers a 100% real scenario.**

 ## Cloud
+The project is developed in the Google cloud and IaC tools Terraform and docker are used.
+Important: Make sure to use **dtc-de-youtube** name for your google cloud project.

 ## Data ingestion (batch) & Workflow orchestration
+We do not use both spark and kafka.
+We use batch logic with prefect python and pandas code to move data between postgres --> gcs --> big query with prefect and relevant dags.

+THe project uses 3 prefect deployments:
+- etl-web-to-postgres: Uploads data from kaggle to postgres (Scheduled to run daily 18:05)
+- etl-postgres-to-gcs: Moves data from postgres to GCS (Scheduled to run daily 18:15)
+- etl-gcs-to-bq: Moves data from GCS to Big Query (Scheduled to run daily 18:25)

+All the scripts make use of today's date function.
+Make sure when testing, to run these 3 deployments the same day in order to move the file names properly.
+The code is parameterized to schedule them with a 10 minute difference.

 ## Data warehouse
+Big Query is used.
+Make sure to use dtc-de-youtube name for your google cloud project. dbt creates a clusterer and partioned table in a way that makes sense.
+The file [models/core/fact_youtube_trends.sql](https://github.com/angeanto/dezoomcamp-project-youtube/blob/master/models/core/fact_youtube_trends.sql) creates a fact table cluster by `categoryId`.
+That way our queries commonly filter on this particular column.
+Clustering accelerates queries because the query only scans the blocks that match the filter.
+Our queries filter on columns that have many distinct values (high cardinality).
+Clustering accelerates these queries by providing BigQuery with detailed metadata for where to get input data.
+Furthermore, the fact table is partitioned by date field `trending_date_timestamp`.
+Table partitioning is a technique for splitting large tables into smaller ones.
+When you partition a table and then execute a query, it is also BigQuery that determines which partition to access and minimizes the data that must be read.
+A partitioned table is a table divided to sections by partitions.
+Dividing a large table into smaller partitions allows for improved performance and reduced costs by controlling the amount of data retrieved from a query.Clustering sorts the data based on one or more columns in the table.
+The order of the clustered columns determines the sort order of the data.
+Clustering can improve the performance of certain types of queries, such as queries that use filter clauses and queries that aggregate data.

 ## Transformations (dbt, spark, etc)
+We use dbt to create staging materialized views (the idea is to process anything there) and finally a fact table named fact_youtube_trends.

 ## Dashboard
+- Used Google Data Studio to visualize this table's data and create 2 tiles.
+Visit https://lookerstudio.google.com/reporting/48a8f184-3605-4071-bf52-4edcb49882bf and check the 2 created tiles.

 ## Reproducibility
+Hope below guide helps reproduce anything succesfully.

 # How to reproduce the project